chbt-mehdi/R/predicting the hourly rented bike/README.md

 ## Files

-- `bike_sharing_demand.R`: This R script contains the code for building and evaluating the models.
+- `R jupyter-linear-models-baselinse.R`: This R script contains the code for building and evaluating the models.
-- `bike_sharing_demand.ipynb`: This Jupyter notebook contains the same code as the R script but in a notebook format which allows for a more interactive experience.
+- `lab-jupyter-linear-models-baselinse.ipynb`: This Jupyter notebook contains the same code as the R script but in a notebook format which allows for a more interactive experience.

 ## Usage